gene-levitzky/solsticejs/Architecture/UserGameSession_API.md

 *returns* An array of tiles.

 Retrieves the map tile at the specified coordinate.
 Returns an empty array if invalid coordinate.

-Ideas
-* Multiple tiles layered on top of each other to produce stacked effects.
-* Up to 6 players per tile.
-Arrange players like dots on a domino.
-* Visible but stationary mobs.